ranganathanlab/pySCA/docs/source/install.rst

 Close the terminal and open it again.
 Now, you will be able to invoke the Python REPL and pip from the Git Bash prompt.
-Also, if the PATH variable was properly updated to contain the `/usr/local/bin` folder from the FASTA step, :code:`ggsearch36` will also be available in Git Bash.
+Also, if the PATH variable was properly updated to contain the `/usr/local/bin` folder from the FASTA step, :code:`ggsearch36.exe` will also be available in Git Bash.

+You will use the Git Bash prompt to download and install pySCA.

 2. (Optional) Other Dependencies
 ================================